stappersg/vBook/src/tuto/3/dkim.md

 - Generate keys to encrypt and verify emails.
 - Add filtering for incoming and outgoing emails using DKIM.

+We will use the `example.com` domain for this example, but feel free to replace it by your own domain.

 ## Configure the DNS

-A new DNS record is added into the desired DNS zone.
+A new DNS record is added into the `example.com` DNS zone.
 This record declares the public key usable to verify the messages.
 (See the [DKIM chapter](../tuto/0/dkim/details.md) for more details)

 > TODO: add command line example.